Social value of work. Human values in social psychology

 What feelings arose during the exercise?

-How was the discussion in your group?
+How did the discussion go in your group?

 What was the most valuable thing for our group?